qwc-services/qwc-feature-info-service/README.md

 ### Default info template

-Layers with no assigned info templates use WMS GetFeatureInfo with a default info template.
+A default info template can provided via `default_info_template` in the config file.
-The default template can also optionally be configured as `default_info_template` in the config file.
+It will be used for all layers with no assigned info templates.

 The InfoFeature `feature` available in the template also provides a list of its attributes: